 - Lower down, so your thighs are as parallel to the floor as possible, with your knees over your ankles.

 - Keep your body tight and push through your heels to bring yourself back to the starting position.

-Start with 3 sets of 10 squats and then add more reps to a total of 12 to 15 as you gain strength.
+If you are new to squats, start with three sets of 10 squats and then add more reps to a total of 12 to 15 as you gain strength.

 - Begin with your chest and stomach flat on the floor.
 Your legs should be straight out behind you in full extension.
 Your palms should be at the chest level with the arms bent out at a 45-degree angle.